 Tomatoes aren’t hard to work with, especially if you use some kind of motorized tomato strainer.
 I use the fruit and vegetable strainer attachment for my KitchenAid mixer, which lets me simply cut tomatoes into quarters and squish them – no need to remove the skins.

 So you’ve decided to host your own tomato crush, hm?
 It’s a good idea to tackle a big project with many hands; you’ll get the job done and have fun along the way.
-This post is meant to pass on tips and tricks for holding a fabulous group canning day of your own.
+In this post, I’ll pass on tips and tricks for holding a fabulous group canning day of your own.

 It takes planning!
 And until it’s routine enough that it’s second nature, I recommend you think it through ahead of time.
 I made a page of notes, listing what supplies we’d need and where each step in the process would occur.
-I wanted no accidents from carrying full pots of boiling tomato sauce!
-I wanted the day to be not just productive, but fun.
+We wanted no accidents from carrying full pots of boiling tomato sauce!
+It was important that the day should be not just productive, but fun.

 This year, we processed five half-bushels – that’s about 125 pounds of tomatoes.
 It was a full day and we finished tired, but pleased, with lots and lots of jars of wonderful tomato sauce.

 - enlist help ahead of time – set a date, and gather the troops.
 There were five of us at work this year.
 Extra hands are especially welcome when accompanied by smiles and jokes.